-We also spent a lot of time making sure that Koller’s customer data was secure.
-All data stored on the device is encrypted and all communication between the device and the web server is encrypted both at rest and in transit.
+Now it was time for the Very software engineering team to get to work on building out the app’s data structure.
+A major part of this process is making sure that all of Koller’s customer data is secure.
+All data stored locally on the end user's device is encrypted and all communication between the device and the web server is encrypted both at rest and in transit.

-Dennis wanted to create both an iOS and Android application, so we chose React Native for our front-end framework.
+The Koller team needs to have both an iOS and Android application, so React Native was chosen for our front-end framework to stay within budget.
 Koller’s hardware requirements meant we couldn’t use our preferred combination of Nerves and Elixir, so we decided to use Arduino’s C++ framework instead, and added custom C++ libraries as necessary.

-Because we set specifications for the hardware design, and developed firmware and software, we had the entire ecosystem at our fingertips.
-If Koller needed to change something with hardware, we’d be able to immediately address changes with the firmware and software.
+The entire product ecosystem is now in Very’s hands because we set specifications for the hardware design, and developed the firmware & software.
+If Koller needs to change something with hardware, we are able to immediately address changes with updates to the firmware and software.

 By delivering the iOS application on time and on budget, we ensured that Koller’s connected fish tank stays on track to be the first of its kind to market.
 Shortly after wrapping up design and engineering on the iOS app, the Android app was ported over in React Native.
 As Koller begins to manufacture the fish tank, they can rest easy knowing that both platforms of the app are accepted into their respective app stores, and are awaiting user downloads.